 - do empirical data analysis and build robust econometric models;

-- detect causality in cross–sectional and time series, as well as longitudinal (panel) data settings;
+- detect causality in cross–sectional, time-series and longitudinal (panel) data settings;

 - address endogeneity and heterogeneity issues in empirical studies;

-- interpret the results of empirical research and make a causal inference;
+- interpret results of empirical research and make a causal inference;

 - publish research papers in international peer-reviewed journals.